Mitsubishi Minicab: Second generation

-A panel van was added to the Minicab truck lineup in 1972, when it also became the Minicab W with the new water-cooled 2G10 engine (hence the W).
+A panel box van was added to the Minicab truck lineup in September 1972, when it also became the Minicab W with the new water-cooled 2G10 engine (hence the W).
 This model carries the T131 chassis code, and is easily identified by its reworked front end, reverting to round headlights.
 It also carries a prominent "W" on the front, beneath the left headlight.
-The grille was altered and the headlights made larger, yet in 1973, with the "W" replaced by a "Minicab" script.
-For 1975, the Minicab received an emissions-cleaned engine using Mitsubishi MCA technology, still with 28 PS.
-Nearly 210,000 second-generation Minicabs were built, making it the slowest-selling generation.
+The grille was altered and the headlights enlarged in September 1973, with the "W" replaced by a "Minicab" script.
+In January 1975, the Minicab received an emissions-cleaned engine using Mitsubishi MCA technology, still with 28 PS.
+It was also modified to fit the larger, yellow license plates introduced for kei cars at the turn of the year, including additional plate lights.
+Three-point belts became standard fitment on the Super DeLuxe version and available as an option on the other models.
+Just under 210,000 second-generation Minicabs were built, making it the slowest-selling generation.
 The third generation, however, was mostly a heavily modified T130.